 Here, we report about recent and upcoming expeditions.

-In particular, we intended to answer the following questions:
+In particular, we intend to answer the following questions:

 MSM 44 'BAFFEAST' - with FS Maria S. Merian into the northeastern Baffin Bay